 This topic explains how to prepare Microsoft Azure for running Tanzu Kubernetes Grid.

 If you are installing Tanzu Kubernetes Grid on Azure VMware Solution (AVS), you are installing to a vSphere environment.
-See Preparing Azure VMware Solution on Microsoft Azure in Prepare a vSphere Management as a Service Infrastructure to prepare your environment, and Deploy Management Clusters to vSphere to deploy management clusters.
+See Preparing Azure VMware Solution on Microsoft Azure in Prepare a vSphere Management as a Service Infrastructure to prepare your environment and Prepare to Deploy Management Clusters to vSphere to deploy management clusters.

-~/.tkg/bom/and its name includes the Tanzu Kubernetes Grid version, for example
+~/.config/tanzu/tkg/bom/, and its name includes the Tanzu Kubernetes Grid version.
+For example,

 (Optional) A VNET with: